About Me

 I have received research grants and fellowships from the American Historical Society, the Schlesinger Library at Radcliffe College, and the Andrew W. Mellon Foundation.

 Since 2005, my teaching career has flourished in the realm of continuing education and lifetime learning for adults.
-I taught at the Barnard Center for Research on Women for ten years; currently, I offer classes on a range of subjects at the 92nd Street Y in New York City; the Scarsdale Adult School; and in private groups online and throughout NYC and Westchester County.
+I taught at the Barnard Center for Research on Women for ten years; currently, I facilitate book discussions and offer literary programs on a range of subjects at the 92NY in New York City; the Scarsdale Adult School; and in private groups online and throughout NYC, Westchester County, and beyond.

 My first book, Love on the Rocks: Men, Women, and Alcohol in Post-World War II America, published by UNC Press in 2002, was named an Outstanding Academic Title by the American Library Association.
 I co-edited the anthology When We Were Free to Be: Looking Back at a Children’s Classic and the Difference It Made, published by UNC Press in 2012.
-My articles and book reviews have appeared in the Journal of American Studies, Reviews in American History, the Journal of American History, the Women’s Review of Books, and the Chicago Tribune.
+My writing has been published in the Journal of American Studies, Reviews in American History, the Women’s Review of Books, and the Chicago Tribune, and the Smithsonian Library online.

 Photo credit: Sandra Wong Geroux, 2021